 So does it rain a little every day to achieve this title?

-The rain in the Sierra of Grazalema falls in the autumn, winter and spring and even then only sporadically, this is followed by a long hot / dry summer and, ironically, often suffers from drought!
+The rain in the Sierra of Grazalema falls in the autumn, winter and spring and even then only sporadically.
+Huge deluges of 200mm in 24 hours are not uncommon.
+This is followed by a long hot / dry summer and, ironically, often suffers from drought!
 Statistically Grazalema has on average 300 days of bright blue skies and sunshine every year.

 What makes Grazalema the wettest place in Spain?